noobling/prof-comp/README.md

 ## Important Project info
 * Meetings every Wednesday 3pm

+## General Advice
+* Don't be afraid to make a mistake it is how we learn
+* Ask if you are unsure about anything

 ## Using git
 ### Common git commands
 * `git add .`